 In an effort to get to know each of you a bit better, I’d like each of you to share with me 3 songs or compositions that you feel best tell the story of your musical life.
 These could be songs your parents sang to you when you were young, your favorite pieces from middle or high school orchestra, chorus or band, songs you listened to on the radio, a song from your favorite artist’s CD, a song you wrote for a friend or loved one, or even a music video that you really like.
 The style could be orchestra, popular, jazz, rock, hip-hop, ska, opera—anything is fair game.
 The goal here is to think about how particular pieces of music have influenced your life, and your decision to become a music educator.

-I think the easiest way for us to share these songs will be by using Spotify.
+One way for us to share these songs will be by using Spotify.
 Here's a link to a brief video tutorial on how to create and share a Spotify playlist for those unfamiliar with the application: http://www.spotify.com/us/blog/archives/2009/...

 • Feels So Good, by Chuck Mangione